liucar/office-hours/README.md

 ## Reports Generated:

 **“report.txt”**
-Logs every time a student goes to office hours and their topic (Name, Topic, OH#).
+- Logs every time a student goes to office hours and their topic

+- Entry contains:

+			Name, Topic, OH#

-At the end, it calculates the
+- At the end, the
-total number of office hour visits for each student
+total number of office hour visits for each student is calculated

 **“sorted.txt”**
-Sorts the report by either student name or topic in either ascending or descending alphabetical order.
+- Sorts the report entries by either student name or topic in either ascending or descending alphabetical order.

-To use sort function:
+- To use sort function:

 			  sort(“report.txt”,
 				“studentName” or “questionTopic”,
 				“ascending” or “descending”);

 **“search.txt”**
-Searches the report for all entries containing a desired name or topic.
+- Searches the report for all entries containing a desired name or topic.

-To use search function:
+- To use search function:

 			   search(“report.txt”,
 				  studentName” or “questionTopic”,